Nima-Khodabandelou/Notes/README.md

 	    {
 		String s1 = "Sharma is a good player";
 		String s2 = new String("Sharma is a good player");
-		s2 = s2.intern(); // returns object reference from string pool -> s2 changes to reference of s1
+		 // returns object reference from string
+		 //pool -> s2 changes to reference of s1
+		s2 = s2.intern();
 		System.out.println(s1 ==s2);
 	    }
 	}